uraimo/buildSwiftOnARM/README.md

 * ✅  ARMv7/8 32bit: _All versions of RaspberryPi 2/3, OrangePi, ODroid, CHIP, etc..._
 * ✅  aarch64: _RaspberryPis or other ARMv8 boards with a 64 bit OS, Pine64, etc..._

-## Status

-Currently 4.2.x still has an unfixed [issue](https://github.com/uraimo/buildSwiftOnARM/issues), if your use case is impacted by that bug, check out [4.1.3](https://github.com/uraimo/buildSwiftOnARM/tree/4.1.3).

 ## Prebuilt binaries